 After a three-year engagement, Amber and Bridget tied the knot in Hobart, Australia.

-DWH: Tell us about finding the perfect wedding day outfit.
+Tell us about finding the perfect wedding day outfit.

 A & B: We both had arranged to get our outfits custom made.
 Although Amber found something else three months before the wedding date as hers was not coming together, piecing her look together with plenty of time.

-Bridget persevered with getting hers made, but we got to 10 days out, and it was still not getting to where she wanted it.
+Bridget persevered with getting hers made, but we got to ten days out, and it was still not getting to where she wanted it.
 In fact, it was getting worse with every alteration.
-So, with about nine days to go, after we scoured the minimal clothes shops Hobart had to offer, [and after dropping about $3000 on online shopping, we are thankful for free returns!]
+So, with about nine days to go, after we scoured the minimal clothes shops Hobart had to offer, [and after dropping almost $3000 on online shopping, we are thankful for free returns!]
 Bridge finally found her outfit!

-DWH: How did you go about finding the perfect venue?
+How did you go about finding the perfect venue?

-DWH: So, you did a few DIY projects?
+So, you did a few DIY projects?

 A & B: Yes, we wanted our wedding to have that DIY vibe.